xiaohw7/cgmoi/README.md

 Each load cell is marked load cell 1/2/3 on the load cell itself.
 Linear actuator 1/2/3 correspond to load cell 1/2/3. i.e. linear actuator 1 is directly below load cell 1.

+## Components of the cgmoi Machine

+- HX711 analog to digital converter
+[]

 ## How to use

 1. User would have to download the following Arduino libraries: